Plaid: Stitching Together a Fintech Revolution

 :

-- Regulatory Scrutiny: As a pivotal player in the financial system, Plaid must book you in complex global regulations.
+- Regulatory Scrutiny: As a pivotal player in the financial system, Plaid must guide you in complex global regulations.

 - Competition: Rivals like Yodlee and MX are also fighting for dominance in the data aggregation space.

-- User Privacy Concerns: Maintaining user trust in an industry of increasing data sensitivity is an continuing challenge.
+- User Privacy Concerns: Maintaining user trust in an industry of increasing data sensitivity is an ongoing challenge.

 Opportunities: